 Other income in fiscal year 2021 was \$1.3 million, compared to other expense of \$0.7 million in fiscal year 2020.
-The \$2.0 million change was primarily due to losses on interest rate swaps in the prior year, driven by market movements in short-term interest rates, partially offset by the effect of foreign currency loss in the current year compared to gains in the previous year.
+The \$2.0 million change was primarily due to losses on interest rate swaps in 2020, driven by market movements in short-term interest rates, partially offset by the effect of foreign currency loss in 2021 compared to gains in 2020.
 The significant weakening of the Mexican peso relative to the U.S. dollar and the substantial reduction in LIBOR in fiscal 2020 were correlated with the COVID-19 pandemic.